 Want 100% of Ashitaba health benefits?
 Grow your own Ashitaba plants!

 Every year more and more people in the US are joining Ashitaba plants growers club.
 All you really need is a pack of Ashitaba seeds and a few flower pots.
 For a faster start search for “Ashitaba plants for sale“.
 If you live in one of the Southern states you may even find a local grower and get a few small Ashitaba plants.

-Another important thing to ask Ashitaba plants and seeds sellers online if their seeds are not older than 3 months.
+Another important thing to ask the sellers of Ashitaba seeds if their seeds are not older than 3 months.
 Try getting the freshest seeds because after 3 months germination rate starts dropping really fast no matter where and how sellers keep their seeds.

-Growing Ashitaba plants is really not that hard and in 2 years you will be able to fill your dinner table with dishes like these:
+Growing Ashitaba plants is really not that hard and in 2 years you will be able to brew your own Ashitaba tea and, perhaps, fill your dinner table with dishes like these:

-Here is a nice info-graphic banner highlighting some of the numerous Ashitaba health benefits from ashitabaplant.com
+Here is a nice info-graphic banner highlighting some of the numerous Ashitaba plant and tea health benefits from ashitabaplant.com